2000s: American party system

 During the 2000s, the expectations and unspoken rules for acceptable conduct among American politicians affiliated with the Republican or Democratic Parties changed due to the decline of political bosses in the previous 4 decades and the momentous events in America that happened during the decade.

 Generally, American presidential candidates abided by and respected the established procedures of both major parties' presidential nomination process.

 Peaceful transfers of power

-During this decade, the peaceful transfer of power through elections first occurred in Mexico, Indonesia, Taiwan, Colombia, and several other countries.
+During this decade, the peaceful transfer of power through elections first occurred in Mexico, Indonesia, Taiwan, and several other countries.
 (See below.)

 Deaths

 Prominent deaths of sitting leaders include: